Close×

 • Water polo

-Unisports training centers: Unisports training centers offer coaching and facilities specific to a particular sport and are designed for both current high-performance athletes and the next generation of athletes.
-The unisports training centers currently located on the island of Montreal are:
+Single-sport training centers: Single-sport training centers offer discipline-specific coaching and facilities and are designed for both current elite athletes and the next generation of athletes.
+The single-sport training centers currently located on the Island of Montreal are:

 • Center 21.02 (women's hockey)